ayezza/topsis_profiles_selection/README.md

 ## Command-Line Options

 All options are optional.
-The **config.json** are loaded first and replaced if any passed parameter on the command-line.
+The **config.json** parameters are loaded first and replaced if any parameter is passed on the command-line.

 ```bash
 usage: main.py [-h] [-c CONFIG] [--profiles PROFILES] [--activities ACTIVITIES]